BogomilaKatsarska/BogomilaKatsarska/README.md

-- 👋 Hi, I am Bogomila Katsarska, SoftUni graduate
+- 👋 Hi, I am Bogomila Katsarska, SoftUni Python graduate, currently learning Java
-- 👀 Highly motivated with a strong passion for advancing in Python world
+- 👀 Highly motivated with a strong passion for advancing in IT world
 - 📫 How to reach me: https://bg.linkedin.com/in/bogomila-katsarska-471073158

 ![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=BogomilaKatsarska)